What is Factoring for Small Businesses?

 eCapital

-eCapital Commercial Finance provides several business financing products, including invoice factoring.
-The company is great for startups and younger businesses as it doesn’t have minimum requirements that would generally exclude those businesses.
+eCapital Commercial Finance offers a range of business financing products, including invoice factoring.
+The company is ideal for startups and younger businesses, as it doesn’t have minimum requirements that would generally exclude these businesses.
+Its headquarters are in Florida.

 The factoring company offers advance rates of up to 100%, which is one of the best in the industry.
 Discount rates range from 1% to 5%, and they currently offer a 90-day trial period.

 eCapital offers both recourse and non-recourse invoice factoring.
-The company provides some of the quickest funding times in the industry, with same-day funding possible in some cases.
+The company offers some of the fastest funding times in the industry, with same-day funding available in select cases.

 Invoice factoring customers gain access to eCapital’s database of over 40,000 companies and can run unlimited credit checks.
 The tool allows small business owners to run credit checks on their customers before factoring their invoices.